 - You cannot do any business with any disqualified person (including yourself).
 If you own a plumbing business, you can’t have your team work on your IRA-owned rental property.

 - You cannot pay yourself for any work you do on behalf of the IRA.
 If you’re a real estate agent, you may act as your own agent while selling the home, but you cannot take commission.
 If you manage your own properties or LLC, you cannot pay yourself for this either.

 - You cannot personally do any work on the asset (known as “sweat equity”).
 This is because the IRS sees your labor as value-added to the property that you otherwise would have had to pay for, which is not allowed within an IRA.

 Investing with a self-directed IRA could be exactly what your retirement needs to live the future you want— but you’ve got to follow the rules to get there.
 Being aware of the few things that aren’t allowed in your IRA is essential when it comes to protecting yourself and your account.
 Based on the growing number of self-directed investors each year, investors are finding ways to make excellent returns, despite the prohibitions.
 Is there anything else you’d like to ask?
-Submit a question— our Certified IRA Services Professionals (CISPs) are eager to help.
+Call us, our Certified IRA Services Professionals (CISPs) are eager to help 888-322-6534.